 Meals: B, D

 After breakfast and check-out, meet your guide to begin exploring Tashkent, discovering how this ancient Silk Road city blends reconstructed Old Town alleys with wide Soviet boulevards and modern landmarks.
-Visit the new Center for Islamic Civilization beside the historic Khast Imam complex for an introduction to Central Asia’s role in Islamic scholarship, then view the revered 7th-century Uthman Koran, one of the world’s oldest surviving Qurans, safeguarded nearby.
+Visit the new Center for Islamic Civilization for an introduction to Central Asia's role in Islamic scholarship and home to the revered 7th-century Uthman Koran, one of the world's oldest surviving Qurans.
 Continue underground to ride the Tashkent Metro, admiring its chandelier-lit, marble-clad stations, and pause outside the Alisher Navoi Theatre, a grand 1940s opera house named for Uzbekistan’s most beloved poet.
-Walk through Independence Square, with its monuments to sovereignty and wartime sacrifice, and stop at the Courage Monument, commemorating the massive 1966 earthquake and the city’s remarkable rebuilding.
-Later, visit the Rakhimov Family Ceramics Studio for tea, conversation, and a master class with sixth-generation ceramicists who have revived traditional Uzbek glazing and dyeing techniques.
-Enjoy lunch at a local restaurant before transferring to the airport for an afternoon flight to Urgench, then continue by road to nearby Khiva.
-Settle in and end the day with dinner at a local restaurant, sampling classic Uzbek dishes.
+Pass by Independence Square, with its monuments to sovereignty and wartime sacrifice, and the Courage Monument, commemorating the massive 1966 earthquake and the city’s remarkable rebuilding.
+Transfer to the airport for the flight to Urgench, then continue by road to nearby Khiva.

 Overnight: Farovon Khiva Hotel or similar